prochazkaml/PTPlayer/spec.md

 - Effect values are no longer limited to 0-63/0-7, now they can be from the full 0-255/0-15 range
 - Expandable: Potential support for more effects & instruments in the future

-The [ptconv](https://github.com/prochazkaml/ptconv) utility may be used to convert existing Monotone files into Polytone files.
-Polytone (the software) already has this functionality built-in.

 ## File header

 A Polytone file starts with a header, which is mostly similar to the Monotone counterpart.